HarvardWestlake/HWGo/Technical Specifications/__Capabilities__.md

-This file should explain who knows what capabilities of the Godot engine.
+This file should explain who knows what capabilities of the Unity engine.
 If you are researching something, please put the research topic, tutorials used, and goal.

 **Capabilities Needed**
 0. Class diagram of all items